Silanael/sart/README.md

 VERIFIED        | Files that are confirmed to be good.
 FAILED          | Failed files, usually Data TX is missing.
 PENDING         | Files still waiting to be mined.
-MISSING         | Missing files when using NUMERIC mode.
-ERROR           | Files that could not be analyzed due to errors.
-Connection faults etc.
+MISSING         | Missing files when using NUMERIC mode. **Reliable only if there are no fetch-errors** ERROR           | Files that could not be fetched, often due to connection errors.
 ***             | ***
 ALL             | All entries in one listing (FILTERED + ERROR) ALL-SEPARATE    | All entries in separate listings.
-NOT-VERIFIED    | FAILED, MISSING, PENDING and ERROR REUPLOAD-NEEDED | FAILED and MISSING files.
+NOT-VERIFIED    | FAILED, MISSING, PENDING and ERROR UPLOAD-NEEDED   | FAILED and MISSING files.
 UNKNOWN         | PENDING and ERROR.
 FILTERED        | All encountered files matching the filter (EXTENSION etc.)
 PROCESSED       | All encountered files.
 May contain duplicate filenames.